mossicrue/kup/README.md

 [mossicrue@bastion]$ oc apply -f kup-install.yaml
 ```

-It will create all the objects needed for Kup in the `kup-backup` project/namespace.
+It will create the necessary objects in the `kup-backup` project/namespace.

 ### Cluster status tag